ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

         ramen-hub-operator-6fb887f885-fss4w         2/2     Running      0           4d20h

-    **Note:** Section 4.6 is optional and does not have an impact on this guide.
+    **Note:** Section 4.6 in the Red Hat documentation is optional for this demo and does not have an impact on this deployment.
 For security reasons you must enable and configure SSL across clusters.

-12. Create a DR Policy from the Hub cluster  with a sync interval of 5 minutes.
+11. Create a DR Policy from the Hub cluster  with a sync interval of 5 minutes.
 For more information, see section 4.7 at [Creating Disaster Recovery Policy on Hub cluster](https://docs.redhat.com/en/documentation/red_hat_openshift_data_foundation/4.16/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index?extIdCarryOver=true&sc_cid=701f2000001OH7EAAW#creating-disaster-recovery-policy-on-hub-cluster_rdr).

     **Note:** The synch interval defines the RPO of your application.
 Choose a sync interval that meets your organization or application acceptable data loss requirement.